I came on aliyah in 2001, one of the best moves of my life. Daily, I thank Heaven that I am in Israel.

-When I left the U.S. in 2001, and came to Israel as an olah (a new immigrant) I was eager to share personal impressions and solid information about the situation here.
-Thus was my listserve born.
-This list has grown, and its content and style have been refined.
-Now I do several postings a week, offering both reliable data and analysis.
-My postings ae available on this website.
+As an olah (a new immigrant), I was eager to share personal impressions and solid information about the situation in Israel with friends and acquaintances in the US.
+Thus was my list-serve born.
+This list has grown exponentially, and its content and style have been considerably refined.

-Shortly after initiating my listserve, I began to work professionally as an investigative journalist for the Center for Near East Policy Research.
-Today I serve the Center in a consultant capacity.
-I work, as well, as a freelance writer.
+Shortly after initiating my list-serve, I began to work professionally as an investigative journalist for the Center for Near East Policy Research.
+I produced several major reports on UNRWA for the Center for Near East Policy Research, as well reports on the true nature of Fatah, the dangers of funding PA security forces, the Israeli NGO Adalah, and more.

-New Jersey born and bred and a resident of Maryland for several years, I have been living in Jerusalem since shortly after my arrival in Israel.
+New Jersey born and bred and a resident of Maryland for several years, I have been living in Jerusalem since shortly after my arrival in Israel; I identify as modern Orthodox.

 If there has been a constant in my work over time, it has been my writing, but in many ways my background has been eclectic.

-My bachelors degree is in psychology and my masters in counseling and human services.
+My Bachelor degree is in psychology and my Masters in counseling and human services.
 I took up the cause of the Jews of Ethiopia in the 80s and early 90s, via the American Association for Ethiopian Jews; I worked in the field with people newly arrived in Israel, and assisted with relief and rescue efforts from the States.

 For a period of time, I worked with a top non-governmental anti-terrorist in the US.
 This led, fairly directly, to my investigative journalism.